 • 68%

-Of transgender women (globally) experience physical violence motivated by perception of their sexual orientation or gender identity or expression
+Of transgender women (globally) experienced physical violence motivated by perception of their sexual orientation or gender identity or expression.

 • Every 11 minutes

-A woman or girl is killed by someone in her own family
+There is a gender-related killing of a woman or girl by someone in her own family.